hmchen47/DataScience/Notes/p01-Bayesian.md

   + _intervention_:
     + epidemiology, animal models and biochemical studies suggested intravenous magnesium sulphate may have a protective effect after acute myocardial infaction (AMI), particularly through preventing serious arrhythmias
     + K. Teo, et al, Effects of intravenous magnesium in suspected acute myocardial infarction: overview of randomized trials, British Medical Journal, 1991
-      + a series of small randomized trials cumulated in a meta-analysis
+      + a series of small randomized trials accumulated in a meta-analysis
       + a highly significant ($p< 0.001$) 50% reduction in odds of death
     + L. Woods, et al., Intravenous magnesium sulphate in suspected acute myocardial infarction: results of the Second Leicester Intravenous Magnesium Intervention Trial (LIMIT-2).
 Lancet, 1992
       + further large scale trials to confirm (or refute) these findings are desirable